 When will Medicare do away with the therapy cap?
 Will we still need to use the KX modifier after this?

 Medicare has already repealed the therapy cap; however, there is still a threshold in place beyond which therapists must affix the KX modifier.
-You can learn more about this process here.
+You can learn more about this process in this blog post.

 If the billing office delays in submitting claims to Medicare and we discover some claims should’ve had the KX modifier applied, do we need to go back and correct those claims and add the KX?